Minority Fellowship and Scholarship Program

-- A full scholarship for the Master in Public Policy (MPP) degree
+- A full scholarship for the MPP degree;

-- Internship placement with the City of Jacksonville
+- Internship placement with the City of Jacksonville;

 - Access to Public Policy Institute programs

 Students who would like to apply for this Fellowship should complete the MPP application and seek admission to the MPP program.
 Additionally, MPP Minority Fellowship and Scholarship Fund candidates submit a separate essay on their leadership and community commitment in Jacksonville, and an additional letter of recommendation discussing the individual's potential leadership role in North Florida.
 If awarded, recipients agree to remain and work in Jacksonville for 3 years following graduation.

 Lakesha Burton Jamaal Jackson Bailee Porter

 2022-2023 Minority Fellows